smitelli/cosmodoc/src/content/topics/map-drawing-functions/index.md

 The remainder of the loop body handles the downward flood that occurs under each light, which continues until it hits a blocking map tile or {{< lookup/cref LIGHT_CAST_DISTANCE >}} tiles have been covered.
 The `for` loop starts the `y` iterator variable at `yorigin` _plus one_ because we start flooding immediately below the tile where the light originated.
 The loop continues incrementing `y` downward on the screen until one of its exit conditions is reached.

-{{< note >}}This loop runs for every strip of every light on the map, no matter what is visible on the screen.
-This is due to the fact that there are scroll positions where the head tile of the light is not in view, but parts of its flood are.{{< /note >}}
+{{% note %}}This loop runs for every strip of every light on the map, no matter what is visible on the screen.
+This is due to the fact that there are scroll positions where the head tile of the light is not in view, but parts of its flood are.{{% /note %}}

 At each step, {{< lookup/cref name="GetMapTile" text="GetMapTile(xorigin, y)" >}} reads the map tile in that position and checks its tile attributes using {{< lookup/cref TILE_BLOCK_SOUTH >}}.
 If the tile contains an attribute bit that blocks southern movement, the loop `break`s -- the light has reached a solid surface that it should not pass into.